RN School Nurse

 completed online application and upload required documents on or before

 Additional Information: Come join our team!
-Several positions available. *Strong mentor program
+Multiple RN positions available. *Strong mentor program

 *Family-friendly schedule *Summers and holidays off *Professional

 FLSA STATUS: Exempt

 SUMMARY: : The position of school nurse is to assist each student to achieve his/her maximum learning potential through maintaining optimum physical, mental, social and environmental health.

 CONTEXT AND MISSION: Highline Public Schools serves approximately 19,000 students in the communities of Burien, Des Moines, Normandy Park, SeaTac, Boulevard Park and White Center Heights in Washington State.
 Starting in the fall of 2012, the Highline community came together to develop a four-year strategic plan outlining the community’s bold goals and big dreams for its children.
 The plan’s promise is that every student in Highline Public Schools is known by name, strength, and need, and graduates prepared for college, career, and citizenship.
 The collective commitment embodied in the plan is grounded in the community’s deep belief that Highline students are capable of reaching the plan’s ambitious goals and is driven by students’ aspirations for their future.
 The instructional vision articulated in the plan is organized around Four Pillars that guide professional and organizational practices: - Equitable access to rigorous, standards-based instruction.
 High-quality instruction for all students. - Results-focused professional learning and collaboration.
 Investing in our people so they continuously fine-tune their craft and grow in their profession. - Strong partnerships with families and community.
 Schools can’t do it alone.
 We are better when students, families, community and educators work hand-in-hand. - A culturally responsive organization.
 Our diversity is a strength and an asset.
 We are committed to equity, excellent service for all, and continuous improvement.